 Status: Research commissioned and underway

-Common Seas partners with governments around the world to help them quickly and significantly reduce their plastic pollution.
+We partner with governments to help them measure and quickly reduce their countries’ plastic pollution.

 We’re helping Paros become the first single-use plastic waste-free island in the Mediterranean.
 By delivering a success story here, we are showcasing a methodology that could work anywhere.